-- (3) Every representative person shall, on a request by the Registrar - (a) provide information with respect to the ship in relation to which he is a representative person, or the owner of the ship; and - (b) carry out such instructions with respect to his duties and responsibilities in relation to the ship or those of its owner as the Registrar may give. - (4) (a) Subject to paragraph (b), a representative person shall, for the purposes of this Act - (i) remain as the representative person in relation to the ship for which he was so appointed; and until such time as the Registrar is notified in accordance with subsection (2)(b) of a change in the identity of the representative person.
+- (3) Every representative person shall, on a request by the Registrar - (a) provide information with respect to the ship in relation to which he is a representative person, or the owner of the ship; and - (b) carry out such instructions with respect to his duties and responsibilities in relation to the ship or those of its owner as the Registrar may give.

+- (4) (a) Subject to paragraph (b), a representative person shall, for the purposes of this Act - (i) remain as the representative person in relation to the ship for which he was so appointed; and - (ii) be subject to all the requirements of this Act applicable to representative persons and to owners, until such time as the Registrar is notified in accordance with subsection (2)(b) of a change in the identity of the representative person.